Nepal, Trek & Walk, 26 days - from £2,395 (land only) - from €2,875 (land only) - from $3,950 (land only)

 Day 1: Rendezvous at the group hotel in Kathmandu.
 Complimentary airport transfers are provided.
 KE Land Only package services begin with the evening meal.

-Day 2: A free day in Kathmandu.
-A complimentary half day guided tour of some of the city's most important sights is included.
+Day 2: This morning we have a half day guided tour of some of the city's most important sights.
+The afternoon is free for further independent sightseeing or to purchase last minute items of equipment from the array of outdoor shops in Thamel.
 Overnight at the group hotel.

 Day 5: Contour around to Tambawa, with views of the day's walk ahead of us.
-Descend to a river, then climb via Kunjuri to our camp on the Sinchewa Banjyang ridge (2120m).
+Descend to a river, then climb via Kunjuri to our camp on the Kande Banjyang ridge (2120m).

 Day 7: More ups and downs and more spectacular views.
 We cross ridges and river valleys to the most remote settlement in this area at Yamphudin (1700m).
 There are good swimming pools in the river next to our camp.
 5 hours.